 3 Nerdy Places You Must Visit In Akihabara Japan

-I am highly convinced that Japan offers the best entertainment in the world.
-In Akihabara you can unwind at cute maid cafes and gigantic video game arcades that exceed your every dream
+I am convinced that Japan offers the best entertainment in the world.
+In Akihabara you can unwind at cute maid cafes and gigantic video game arcades that exceed all your most crazy fantasies.

 I had to give the electric town of Tokyo another shot after my bad experience back in 2007.

 Biggest maid cafe chain in Tokyo where you can sing karaoke with cute Japanese girls

 Another maid cafe but more low-key than Maidreamin

 3. Club Sega

 Time to unwind at the biggest video game arcade after you coffee and cake with the Japanese maids